 Ensure that the members of your group who are directly affected by specific threats are the ones whose voices are elevated when you reach out to media.

 - Share everything.
-Post pictures, video, your own thoughts about the event, etc., to social media afterwards.
+Post pictures, video, your own thoughts about the event, etc., to social media afterward.
 Tag the MoC’s office and encourage others to share widely.

 OTHER LOCAL PUBLIC EVENTS